AISD Learn 'N Playday Preschool

 Learn 'N Playday began serving the children from the Allen community in 1987 as part AISD Community Services.
 The program is open to children who are 3 or 4 years old by September 1 and reside in the Allen school district.
-We offer 2, 3 and 5 day programs as follows:
+We offer a tuition based program for 2, 3 and 5 days as follows:

 Three Year-Old Class Options